ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 - Producing packaging metadata (here in `hello.opam`)
 - Creating arbitrary files using all-purpose rules

-The `_build` folder is where Dune stores all the files it generates.
+The `_build` directory is where Dune stores all the files it generates.
 It can be deleted at any time, but subsequent builds will recreate it.

 ## Minimum Setup

 In this last section, let's create a bare minimum project, highlighting what's really needed for Dune to work.
-We begin by creating a fresh project folder:
+We begin by creating a fresh project directory:
 ```shell
 $ cd ..
 $ mkdir minimo